growing and storing a year of garlic

 The trouble: bacteria can form in water droplets trapped within the oil, says the National Center for Home Food Preservation.
 Plus garlic is a low-acid food (therefore more prone to bacteria formation), and the low-oxygen conditions that bacteria loves are ideal thanks to the oil packing.
 A perfect storm.

-- Whole, unpeeled cloves can be frozen as is, then thawed and used as needed.
-Last fall I also peeled a batch, tossed them lightly in oil and froze in bags.
-Looking good!
+- Whole, unpeeled cloves can be frozen as is at harvest time, then thawed and used as needed.
+But I prefer to peel each batch, toss them lightly in oil and freeze them in bags or jars (above).

-- I’m more optimistic about the convenience of making a log or small brick of chopped garlic—not unlike my parsley logs—and slicing off just what I need for a recipe.
+- Some people prefer the convenience of making a log or small brick of chopped garlic—not unlike my parsley logs—and slicing off just what is needed for a recipe.

 - Likewise, a puree of garlic and olive oil can be frozen like my other pestos, in cubes or small containers.
 (The University of California at Davis recommends 1 part garlic to 2 parts oil, for a sauté mixture that remains safely frozen but is soft enough to scrape the needed amount off at any time.)

 - With all freezer methods, freeze immediately after preparation; do not refrigerate or store at room temperature even briefly first.